berndporr/kiss-fft/README.md

 public double[] transformRealOptimisedInverse(Complex[] v)
 ```

-### Unit tests
+### Unit tests (Android vs C)
 Run `FFTTest` and `FFTRTest` which compare the results to that from the
 apache commons FFT functions and perform an ifft(fft) test to
 check for rounding errors.

 ## Attribution
-This is a fork, stripped down and further debugged version of the original kiss-fft library
-by Mark Borgerding <Mark@Borgerding.net>.
+This is a fork, stripped down and further debugged version of the original kiss-fft library by Mark Borgerding <Mark@Borgerding.net>.